 Most nonprofits live or die with fundraising.
 But for many of us, the idea of asking somebody for thousands of dollars can make your stomach tie up in knots.

 How about you?
-Do you avoid making an ask for as long as you can and only see it as a necessarily evil?
+Do you avoid making an ask for as long as you can and only see it as a necessary evil?
 Relax.
 There’s a bit of a science to the art of fundraising.

 Consider the following scenario.
 This isn’t a hypothetical — it’s a real life, real time situation from some folks that have asked me for help.

 It’s time for you to play consultant.
 What would YOU do?

 - You run a small, brand new organization

 - No development director